5 states to have polls in 7 phases from Feb 10-Mar 7; ban on physical rallies till Jan 15 | Politics

 In all, elections will be held for 690 assembly seats, and 18.3 crore people, including 8.5 crore women, will be eligible to cast their votes in the five states.

-Welcoming the announcement of polls, BJP president J P Nadda urged the party workers to participate in this grand festival of democracy with their full strength while adhering to Covid-related and other guidelines laid down by the election body.
+Welcoming the announcement of polls, BJP president J P Nadda urged the party workers to participate in this grand festival of democracy with their full strength while adhering to Covid-related and other guidelines.

-BJP general secretary Tarun Chugh said the party will contest these polls in five states with all its ''might and energy'' and form governments with a big majority.
+Home Minister Amit Shah said his party heartily welcomes the decisions taken by the poll body for people's safety and obeying them is the collective responsibility of all parties.
+BJP general secretary Tarun Chugh said the party will contest polls in five states with all its ''might and energy'' and form governments with a big majority.

 Asserting that the Congress will contest strongly in these elections, party general secretary and chief spokesperson Randeep Surjewala said this is an opportunity for people to defeat the BJP and put an end to unemployment, price rise and atrocities against women and Dalits.